-A sprained ankle occurs when one’s ankle is forced to change its normal position, which results in tearing or stretching of the ligaments of the ankle
+A sprained ankle occurs when your ankle is forced to change its normal position, which results in tearing or stretching of the ligaments of the ankle

 Ankle sprains are incredibly common, and the chances are that you have experienced one at some level already.